 One last thing to note here is that PEG is known as a “penetration enhancer,” which is something that allows other ingredients to more easily pass through the skin.
 That means that even if the PEG in your Downy Unstopables does not contain ethylene oxide or 1,4-dioxane, it can still decrease your body’s ability to protect you from other toxins in your home, personal care products, and environment.

 Why is “Fragrance” Toxic?

 The second ingredient listed in Downy Unstopables is “fragrance.”
-Whenever you see the word “fragrance” or “parfum” listed on an ingredient label (and you will see it a lot), it should raise a big red flag for you.
+Whenever you see the word “fragrance” or “parfum” listed on an ingredient label (and you will see it a lot), it should raise a red flag.
 We’ve written about this problem before, as it related to perfume as well as candles and plug-in air fresheners.
-“Fragrances” are SO prevalent that you’re likely to find them in almost all of your personal care and cleaning products.
+“Fragrances” are SO prevalent that you’re likely to find them in almost all of your conventional personal care and cleaning products.

 In other words, when you see “fragrance” listed, you have virtually no idea of knowing what that actually means.

-Among the toxic chemicals that are allowed under the “fragrance” umbrella are phthalates, which are endocrine disruptors and can cause infertility, as well as styrene and naphthalene, which are carcinogens.
+Among the toxic chemicals that are allowed under the “fragrance” umbrella are phthalates, which are endocrine disruptors that can cause infertility among other things, as well as styrene and naphthalene, which are carcinogens.

 Dyes & Colorants

 Dyes and colorants should be approached with caution because some of them are safe while others are linked to a variety of different long-term negative health effects.
 And there are a lot of different synthetic chemical dyes and colorants, so it can be very difficult for consumers to sort through them and figure out what’s safe and what’s not.